Thiarhes/Should-I-Eat-It-ProjectOne/README.md

 ### Moves:

-You can control the "eater" to the left or to the right using the arrows keys from your keyboard.
+You can control the "eater" to the left or to the right using the arrow keys from your keyboard.

 ---